humaidifikri/uas_aiws/README.md

 ID-PHPSentiAnalysis - Indonesian Sentiment Analysis in PHP
 ---------

-Nama Kelompok :
+Mata Kuliah :
+- Kecerdasan Buatan
+- Web Service

-Humaidi Fikri
+Nama : Humaidi Fikri
-Ambar Sari
-Citra
+NIM : 2110220

 This is an Indonesian Sentiment Classifier.
 Originated by James Hennessey and other contributors in phpInsight - Sentiment Analysis in PHP Project (https://github.com/JWHennessey/phpInsight).
 Some changes are made in the dataset (lib/PHPInsight/dictionaries and lib/PHPInsight/data) that originally use English Langguage converted to Indonesian Langguage.